faizi968/ExerciseAssistant-Shaun/README.md

 When the code is uploaded, open serial monitor by navigating towards the top right icon or by pressing CTRL+SHIFT+M keys.
 Observe the response and debugging information on the Serial Monitor.
 5. For testing the load cell, open the sketch "Test_Code_HX711" and follow the steps above to see the response of the load cell.
+6. Remember to put the calibration value calculated in load cell test in the set_scale() function in setup().
 6. Use the nRF Connect App to view the data in your smartphone over BLE.

 ### Library Installation